dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 3 - Robotic Grasping of Novel Objects.md

 Triangulation of 3d grasping points heavily depend on stereo vision, and the quality of stereo vision affects the accuracy of grasping points.

 ### What is the clever idea of this paper?
-It attempts to extract visual features for grasping points, and it is a cost-effective method because it eliminates the nessecity to
+It attempts to extract visual features for grasping points, and it is a cost-effective method because it eliminates the necessity to project every pixel of the image.